16 movies to watch on shrooms

 Yellow Submarine

-This classic has to make the list of movies to watch on shrooms as the music of The Beatles bounces alongside psychedelic animation.
+This classic has to make the list of best movies to watch on mushrooms as the music of The Beatles bounces alongside psychedelic animation.
 Yellow Submarine marries the mind-bending animated art of films like Pink Floyd’s The Wall with a silly, comfy vibe.
 Join the famed musicians as they take on the music-hating Blue Meanies.
 The bright colors paired with the familiar accents of the band are a lovely fit for a shroom movie night.

 Save this one for those who appreciate classics, as it has animation from 1968.
 Nobody wants to listen to someone explain CGI while enjoying some old-school cartoons.